alphagov/pay-tech-docs/source/documentation/set_up_a_live_epdq_account.md

 ## Set up an API user

-You can add a user manager, then create an API user.

 ### Add a user manager

 1. Go to __Configuration__ then __Account__.
 1. Go to the __Your options__ tab.
-1. Under the __Available options__ sub-tab, you’ll see a list of IDs with __Activate__ options.
+1. Under the __Available options__ sub-tab, there is a list of IDs with __Activate__ options.
 1. Activate one of the __User Manager__ options.
 1. Select __Accept__ on the __General Conditions__ screen.